 Olifants is well-known for the amazing views that it has on offer.
 The camp is situated high up on a hill, above the Olifants River.
 The camp is surrounded by viewing platforms, which offer a great way to spot the wildlife roaming near the water below.
 Some of the animals you can see here include crocodile, lion, elephant and hippo.
 Along with great accommodation, there is also a great picnic spot for day visitors.

 With two satellite camps, Maroela and Tamboti, Orpen is well situated.
-The camp gets its name from the Eileen Orpen who was owner of the land which was donated to the park and became the place where Orpen now is.
-This grassy area is a great place to spot grazing animals, while the wide open surrounding plans are home to many prides of lion.
+The camp got its name from the Eileen Orpen who was owner of the land which was donated to the park and became the place where Orpen now is.
+This grassy area is a great place to spot grazing animals, while the wide open surrounding plans are home to many prides of lions.
 By night, the air is filled with the sounds of roaring lions, something that you will never forget.
 Orpen is well known for having a diverse array of wildlife, and some of the animals you will come across include rhino, buffalo, elephant, leopard and lion which make up the Big 5.
-Other animals include wildebeest and jackal.
+Other animals include wildebeest and jackals.

-Pretoriuskop is the camp nestled between millions of years old outcrops of granite rocks.
+Pretoriuskop is a camp nestled between millions of years old outcrops of granite rocks.
 There are a number of interesting granite boulders in this south-western based camp.
-But the real attraction here is, of course, the wildlife.
-Pretoriuskop is one of the parks oldest camps and evidence of its age can be seen in the layout and style of the camp.
+But the real attraction here is, of course, wildlife.
+Pretoriuskop is one of the park’s oldest camps and evidence of its age can be seen in the layout and style of the camp.
 The animals that are often spotted here include the Sable antelope, Lichtenstein’s Hartebeest, wild dog and kudu.
 Many people like to stay at this camp because it is quite close to one of the entry points to the park.

 Only those willing to brave the heat are brave enough to stay at Punda Maria during the intense summer months.
 And even in the midst of winter, this camp can get hot.
 Punda Maria is found in the north-most part of the park and because of the sandveld habitat, it is home to a number of interesting plants.
-In fact, Punda Maria is often called the botanical gardens of the park.
+Punda Maria is often called the botanical garden of the park.
 When travelling in this region you might come across nyala, wild dog and plenty of zebra herds.
 The drive is a long one when you are heading north.
 Often only those who will be spending more than a few days in the park will attempt a stay here.